Athletic Director: Tony Cipollone, MAEd, CAA

-Since coming to Westlake, the Demon teams (Grades 7-12) have won over 25 Southwestern Conference titles with numerous individual accomplishments.
+Since coming to Westlake, the Demon teams (Grades 7-12) have won over 27 Southwestern Conference titles with numerous individual accomplishments.
 The Demon teams have been recognized as not only great athletes but some of the best students in the nation.
-In his time in Westlake, the Demon Baseball team made it to the state finals, finishing as the Division I State Runnerups and tennis player, Colton Buffington, won the OHSAA Division I Singles Championships and was named as the Plain Dealer Player of the Year as well.
-Coach Jeff Mannies was also named as the Plain Dealer Coach of the Year.
-Girls Tennis player, Lauren Golick was also a 2012 OHSAA Division I Singles State Champion in tennis.
+In his time in Westlake, the Demon Baseball team made it to the state finals, finishing as the Division I State Runner-ups and tennis player, Colton Buffington, won the OHSAA Division I Singles Championships and was named as the Plain Dealer Player of the Year as well.
+Swimmer, Joe Craven also won a state title as well as.
+Girls Tennis player, Lauren Golick was the 2012 OHSAA Division I Singles State Champion in tennis.

-Mr. Cipollone, his two sons, Casey (age 13) and Cael (age 10) who have both participated in multiple sports including football, baseball, wrestling, lacrosse and basketball, and his wife Tiffany reside in Westlake, OH.
+Mr. Cipollone, his two sons, Casey (age 15) and Cael (age 12) who both participate in multiple sports including football, baseball, , track and field and basketball, and his wife Tiffany reside in Westlake, OH.